getyourguide/extproc-go/README.md

 }
 ```

+## Filter API

+A server is composed of one of more filters.
+Requests and responses are proxied by Envoy to the external processor server,
+and then each filter in turn receives request information.
+The current implementation supports implementing the following
+methods:

+- `RequestHeaders`: request headers is run on a request being made to the server
+- `ResponseHeaders`: response headers is run on a response being returned from the downstream

+The order of processing is determined by the order of filters passed to the server.
+On request, filters process the request
+from first to last, while on response, filters process the request from last to first.
+This matches the [envoy implementation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/http_filters#filter-ordering)
+of filters.

+## Stream API

+Filters can also be run on changes to the stream by implementing the `Stream` interface.
+Currently, the stream interface
+supports `OnStreamComplete`, which runs when a stream completes for any reason (e.g an `ImmediateResponse` is returned,
+or extproc returns an `EOF`). `OnStreamComplete` allows adding a final async processing step, for instance emitting custom
+metrics.

 ## Testing Filters

 We provide a simple way to write and run integration tests against filters built with extproc-go.
 An example test case would look like the following: